Honouring centuries of tradition and heritage

-In Mongolia, Tengri works directly with nomadic herders who hand-comb each yak once a year, producing only 100 grammes of precious Khangai Yak fibres.
-These are hand-sorted into four natural colours: cocoa, tan, and the rare, extremely valuable silver and platinum.
+In Mongolia, Tengri works directly with nomadic herders who hand-comb each baby yak once a year, when they shed their first winter coat.
+Only 100 grammes of precious virgin Khangai Yak fibres is available each spring.
+These fibres are hand-sorted into four natural colours: cocoa, tan, and the rare, extremely valuable silver and platinum.

 Baby Khangai Yak fibres

-The world’s softest, rarest yak fibres can be hand-combed only once – from Baby Khangai Yaks, when they shed their first winter coats.
-The fibres are as soft as cashmere, warmer than merino wool, light and breathable, resistant to pilling, water and odours, hypoallergenic, with the strength and durability associated with cervelt (red deer down).
+The world’s softest, rarest yak fibres can be hand-combed only once – from Baby Khangai Yaks.
+The fibres are as soft as cashmere, warmer than merino wool, light and breathable, hypoallergenic, and resistant to moths, pilling, water and odours.
+Moreover, these fibres have the strength and durability associated with cervelt (red deer down).